MPPT charge controller calculator: Find the right solar charge controller for your system

 1- Solar panel wattage: This is the watts rating on each of your solar panels.

 2- Solar panel open-circuit voltage (Voc): You can find this value in the specification label on the back of your solar panels, or by looking up the specific model.
+But please make sure that you use the STC (Standard Testing Conditions) rating for this particular input.

 3- Battery bank voltage (Nominal Voltage): The voltage of each battery is usually written on the casing.
 If you have more than one battery, the voltage of the battery bank is equal to the voltage from one string of batteries (series).